-DEPARTMENT UPDATE AS OF JANUARY 2020: ORS agrees with the City Auditor's Office that there are differences in the interpretation of whether or not the investment fees are part of the administrative expenses.
-ORS will update their budget policy to reflect this and have the Governance Committee / Board of Trustees approve this change in the policy.
+DEPARTMENT UPDATE AS OF JANUARY 2021: ORS agrees with the City Auditor's Office that there are differences in the interpretation of whether or not the investment fees are part of the administrative expenses.
+ORS has updated their budget policy to reflect this but the Governance Committee / Board of Trustees have not approved this change in the policy because they do not agree with it due to the differences in the interpretation.
+ORS and the Boards remain committed to find a workable solution to the differences in interpretation.

 #15 The Retirement Boards should adopt a formal set of performance measures to be included in the retirement plans' budgets for both plan administration and the investment program.
-The Retirement Boards should provide the City Council with the opportunity to review and provide comment on the adopted performance measures.
+The Retirement Boards should provide the City Council with the opportunity to review and provide